 According to the Egyptians themselves, semi-divine beings ruled the country for tens of thousands of years before the reign of the ‘first’ pharaoh, Narmer.

 In fact, the precise dates for these reigns are included in the Turin Kings List and the records compiled by Ptolemaic-era priest Manetho.
-Despite modern Egyptologists basing much of their work on the dates provided by Manetho, this earlier period of Egyptian history is ignored entirely and disregarded as pure mythology.
+Despite modern Egyptologists basing much of their work on the dates provided by Manetho, the earlier period that he details is ignored entirely and disregarded as pure mythology.

 With the zodiac represented along the far ends of the room, the next aisles represent the decans, a subdivision of the zodiac.
 There were 36 decan stars that rose in a particular order on the horizon each day, and they played an important role in the Egyptian calendar system.